EllieDuan/EllieDuan.github.io/join_us.md

 For prospective students, we are unable to accept you directly, you are encouraged to apply directly to Ph.D. programs at Cornell University.
 However, your are more than welcome to make a connection with us to discuss your interest of study before applying.

-Interested individuals should forward the following documents to:
+Interested individuals should forward the following documents to [Ellie Duan](jingyue.duan@gmail.com)
-[Ellie Duan](jingyue.duan@gmail.com)

 * CV, including a list of publications/presentations (if any) and a list of relevant technical skills